bbernasconi/bbernasconi.github.io_/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Via Sant'Ottavio 20, 10124 Torino, Italia</p>
     <p>Dipartimento di Studi Umanistici</p>
     <p>Università di Torino</p>
+    <p>Via Sant'Ottavio 20, 10124 Torino, Italia</p>

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 I'm currently a post-doctoral researcher in Linguistics at the Department of Humanities of the University of Turin.
-I'm working on data collection for the spoken corpus of Italian KIParla (Mauri et al. 2019).
+I'm working within the PRIN PNRR 2022 project "DiverSITa: Diversity in spoken Italian" which aims to expand the largest corpus of spoken Italian currently available, KIParla (Mauri et al. 2019)
 My research interests involve semantics and pragmatics within the frameworks of Cognitive Linguistics and Construction Grammar.
 I work on various languages such as Russian and Italian.
 Lately, I've been working on language contact and plurilingualism too.

 # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.